DTel-HQ/dtel/README.md

-# discordtel
-Discord Telephone System
+# Discord Telephone System
+## License
+The code is here only for reviewing purposes. **Please do not rehost this bot.**